Here’s our video road test…

 ← SWIPE →

-Panic, my washing machines has packed in, I’ve got a house full of dirty washing and water everywhere!
+Panic!
+My washing machines has packed in, I’ve got a house full of dirty washing and water everywhere!
 This isn’t the best time to start researching the web for best models and deals, is it?

 Should I get my washing machine repaired or replace it?
 And how do I find a local, trustworthy engineer when my local appliance store closed down years ago?

 If you can’t find the manual, first thing to do is search the make and model number of your current machine (usually found in tiny print on the inside of the washing machine door!) for known faults.
-There’s loads of information on the web, and you may, ‘fingers crossed’ find that’s its a simple fix, such as blocked outlet pipe or filters.
+There’s loads of information on the web, and you may, ‘fingers crossed’ find that’s it is a simple fix, such as a blocked outlet pipe or filters.
 If you can’t check in the manual look online.
 Most modern machines have a filter that you can check for loose coins, bra wires, old tissues, fluff and stuff that finds its way through the machine.
 Please, please remember to unplug it before you do anything, water and electricity don’t mix!

 Once you’ve eliminated the simple fixes, have a think about the age of your current washing machine and whether it’s a well- known premium brand, or more of a budget machine.
 If yours is a cheap and cheerful model and its over 4 to 5 years old it may well be reaching the end of its life – not good news – but, as they say – “you do get what you pay for”.
 The more premium-badged models should have a longer life and therefore be worth getting fixed.
 Most of the well-known brands have a customer helpline; this would be my first point of contact to try and get an engineer out to see if it’s worth fixing.
 They should be able to advise you on their local retailer and repair network too, if they don’t have their own guys.
 They usually have a minimum call-out charge but it might be worth it.